Maddux Trujillo: Professional career

+Indianapolis Colts

 After not being selected in the 2025 NFL draft, Trujillo signed with the Indianapolis Colts as an undrafted free agent.
-Heading into the 2025 season, he will compete with Spencer Shrader for the Colts starting kicker job.
+Heading into the 2025 season, he competed with Spencer Shrader for the Colts starting kicker job.
 He was waived on August 26 with an injury designation as part of final roster cuts.

+Buffalo Bills

+On January 6, 2026, Trujillo signed a reserve/future contract with the Buffalo Bills.
+He was waived by the Bills on May 12.